patryknope/patryknope/README.md

 # Experience
 ### Overall
-Around 4 years of experience in Java/Kotlin along with SQL and 2 years of JavaScript/TypeScript
+Over 3 years of experience in Java/Kotlin along with SQL and around 2 years of JavaScript/TypeScript
 ### Professional
 Completed a 3-month internship as a full-stack developer at Iteratec GmbH, Wroclaw, Poland